cair/pyVNC/README.md

 --------------------
 Nothing ;-) Use the original VNC viewer for better performance.

-However it works verry well and I think with a good speed.
+However it works very well and I think with a good speed.
-It could be embedded in other applications that are written in Python or it can be the base of various applications like supervision of remote desktops, automated tests of GUIs or be embedded in a too for remote support...
+It could be embedded in other Python applications or it can server as a base of various supervision or remote desktop applications, automated tests of GUIs or be embedded in a tool for remote support...

 Bugs, etc
 ---------